orbit-love/orbit-model/README.md

 > Jamie is creating content and coming to each of our meetups, plus she's volunteered to speak next month.
 Her activity and responsibility level is consistent with our Fans, so let's put her into Orbit 2.

 Generally speaking, the higher the love—measured as the maximum contribution they've made or the volume of contribution—should closely correlate with the orbit level.
 High-love members should go into orbits 1 and 2, with lower love members being further out at 3 and 4.

+## Level distribution

+How many members should go in each level?
+What distribution should we be aiming for in our community?
+These are great questions but like all things, the answer depends on the community.

 ## Promotions